Five ways to revise away from your desk

 If going for a run sounds daunting, start slowly at home.
 Try two sets of 15 star jumps, followed by two sets of 15 squats (without using weights).
 These are part of the NHS recommendations for cardio exercise which beginners can attempt indoors.
 Just make sure you have enough ceiling clearance before you start jumping!

-We’re not talking a house party here - but gathering a few of your pals together to test each other on those challenging subjects can be a productive way of taking a break.
+Get a few of your pals together on a video call to test each other on those challenging subjects can be a productive way of taking a break.

 Take your study outside